20% off is ordered here--details below

 Additional information is found in the appendices, such as articles on the Jersey Act written while it was enforce, discussion of the incorrect and fraudulent bloodlines in our pedigrees and those of England, and an outline of the steps needed for accurate pedigree evaluation.

-Standardbred Sport Horses This book reveals that the horse that became the Standardbred was always a top rated Hunter and ridden sport horse, that its bloodlines were not just fast, but sound, athletic and versatile, with a tremendous capacity for jumping and collection, and how we can use this resource in our breeding programs today.
+Standardbred Sport Horses This book is not available yet, soon I promise!
+It reveals that the horse that became the Standardbred was always a top rated Hunter and ridden sport horse, that its bloodlines were not just fast, but sound, athletic and versatile, with a tremendous capacity for jumping and collection, and how we can use this resource in our breeding programs today.
 The recent genetic studies that apply to our sport horses are further examined here: speed gene, large heart gene, gait-keeper gene and the origin of breeds.

 A full history of America's original sport horse is provided and how the American Thoroughbred, Standardbred, Quarter Horse and our saddle breeds all arose from this one source.
 And contrary to the traditional explanation of the Standardbred development, the author explains the strong impact the Morgan-Narragansett Pacer cross via the Morgan and Canadian Pacer bloodlines, as well as the pacing Running Horse strains fostered in the Tennessee, Missouri and Indiana areas provided just as much genetic power to the breed as the more 'politically correct' trotter and Thoroughbred foundations.